 Keep a topical at your desk

 If you type all day long, you know about sore wrists.
-Tendonitis and carpal tunnel are both caused by swelling.
+Tendonitis and carpal tunnel are both caused by swelling, which cannabis may help soothe.
 Keep a CBD (or CBD with THC if you are a medical patient or live in a legal state) topical at your desk.
-Take breaks every few hours to massage the medicine into your wrist.
-In addition to pain relief, you may save yourself a doctor’s visit.
+Take breaks every few hours to massage the salve into your wrists a mindfully medicated massage.

 Use cannabis as a nutritional supplement